About Our Tea

 In the 16th Century, Sen No Rikyu was a great tea master who defined the rituals of the Japanese tea ceremony (otherwise known as Cha-no-yu) which then became well established as part of the Japanese culture.

-Since then it has been enjoyed in Japan for its rich flavour but in the last few years it's caught the rest of the world by storm in a huge way.
+Since then it has been enjoyed in Japan for its rich flavour but in the last few years it has captured the attention of matcha lovers around the world.

 From Matcha Lattes to ice cream to cakes and more, Matcha is not going away anytime soon!